rchadhodge/rchadhodge.github.io/index.md

 <section id="overview">
   <h2>Overview</h2>
   <p>Blue Pen Consulting LLC specializes in helping businesses of all sizes strengthen their contracts and procurement functions.
-We bring clarity and efficiency through robust procedure development, effective contracting strategies, and hands-on support at every stage of procurement transformation.</p>
+At Blue Pen Consulting, we help organizations unlock greater value, efficiency, and compliance across contracts, procurement, and supply chain operations.
+Whether you're a startup building from the ground up or an established enterprise navigating complex systems, we offer the strategic guidance and hands-on expertise to move your business forward.

+Our services are tailored to meet you where you are, whether you need to streamline processes, enhance supplier relationships, or strengthen your negotiation strategy.
+Blue Pen Consulting is your trusted partner for results-driven, future-ready solutions.</p>
 </section>

 <section id="services" class="services">